 Fix the Cause, Not the Symptom

-Stopping at the first visible problem leaves root causes unaddressed.
-You’ll fight the same incident again.
+Stopping at the first visible problem leaves the root cause unaddressed, which means you’ll fight the same incident again.

 Understand the layers: